kehantan/labbook/docs/protease_assay/product_std.rst

 * Graph can be plotted using GraphPad Prism or Excel.
 * The graph plotted should be linear.
 * Use simple linear regression model to fit the line of best fit into the data points.

+**Calculations**

+Adding AMC stock directly into the 384 well plate to get the desired concentration will result in pipetting extremely small volume and introduce error.
+Therefore an additional intermediate concentration was prepared.

+* AMC MW = 175.18 g/mol
+* 10 mg/mL = 57,084.142 uM

+We would focus on the first concentration of the serial dilution.

+C1V1 = C2V2

+57,084.142 uM * V1 = 2,500 uM * 100 uL

+V1 = 4.4 uL + 95.6 uL working buffer

+We only add 4 uL of the AMC prepared on previous step into each well in the 384 well black plate, meaning the concentration of AMC is further diluted.

+C1V1 = C2V2

+2,500 uM * 4 uL = C2 * 40 uL

+C2 = 250 uM